surykartka/BLISS_test/README.md

 ## Where do the reads map?

 Script [`length_distribution.py`](scripts/length_distribution.py) performs very basic analysis of the mapped reads, including printing histogram of length of mapped reads, as well as statistics on numbers of regions to which the reads map.
+Standard output is written to [`10+reads`](analysis/10+reads).
 These are regions with highest (paired and unique) read coverage:

 * [chr18:6258510-6258711](https://genome-euro.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr18%3A6258510-6258711): 425
 * [chr4:173823622-173823819](https://genome-euro.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr4%3A173823622-173823819): 378